Blue Cross Partnering to Offer Free Flu Vaccines

 The flu is dangerous for anyone, but especially for vulnerable populations, such as adults ages 65 and older, children under 5 years old and anyone with a chronic condition.
 The flu is highly contagious and the best way to prevent it is by getting the flu vaccine annually, starting at six months of age.
 It also helps to wash your hands regularly and stay at home if you feel sick to prevent the spread of any germs.

-For the second year in a row, Blue Cross Blue Shield of Michigan is partnering with Alana’s Foundation to raise awareness of the flu and offer free vaccinations at various community events across the state.
+For the second year in a row, Blue Cross Blue Shield of Michigan is partnering with Alana’s Foundation and other community organizations to raise awareness of the flu and offer free vaccinations at various community events across the state.

 Alana’s Foundation was established in 2009 to honor the memory of Alana Yaksich, a 5 ½ year old girl who passed away due to a severe case of the flu in 2003.
 The foundation’s mission is to educate the public about influenza and promote vaccination rates.
 It’s now been more than 17 years since her passing, but Alana’s presence lives on by raising awareness of flu prevention.

 The CDC recommends getting vaccinated by the end of October, however, if you haven’t been vaccinated by then, it is still important to make time for a flu shot.
-Flu shots will be offered at the following locations (other dates and locations will be added):
+Flu shots will be offered at the following locations in partnership with Alana’s Foundation and other partners (additional dates and locations will be added):

 - The Top Five Myths About the Flu Vaccine